 Give Thought to Cleaning the Seat

-Like we mentioned earlier, that seat is going to get MESSY.
+As we mentioned earlier, that seat is going to get MESSY as your child grows.
 From blowouts to snack spills, your car seat will see some grime and stink.
 You’ll need to clean it, so take your list of top car seats and research the cleaning process for each.

 Weigh the Length of Usefulness vs Convenience

 As you’ve been searching car seats, you’ve probably seen a lot of confusing language like ” infant seat”, “convertible seat,” “booster seat,” and “travel system.”
 Basically, children must ride in proper car seats of some sort until they’re about twelve, according to the NHTSA.
 So naturally, the type of seat changes as they age.

 Some car seats only work for one stage of the car seat journey, while others evolve with your child.
 An infant car seat has a carrying handle allowing you to easily carry it in and out of the car.
 Infant car seats also are designed to fit newborn babies well.
 But, be warned that they likely will only fit your baby until they are around a year old.
 Though sometimes less depending on their growth!